Master of Science in Computer Systems

 This course looks at the theories and practical tools and techniques for the testing and validation of software.
 Testing includes unit, integration, regression and user acceptance testing using both black-box and white-box techniques.
 The course also covers developing and writing test cases, creating error reports, and tracking test status.
 Upon completion of the course the student should be comfortable designing and applying requirements to software systems testing.

 Project management has become a foundational skill for all business and technology managers.
 This course will explore the unique challenges of managing projects with technology enablers.
-Students will study and apply best practices in project management including planning, scheduling, managing cost, quality, and risk, while monitoring the external and internal influences that can affect project scope and eventual success with integrating technology into the business environment.
+The student will study and apply best practices in project management including planning, scheduling, managing cost, quality, and risk, while monitoring the external and internal influences that can affect project scope and eventual success with integrating technology into the business environment.
 The challenges of working with diverse teams of business experts, as well as project management, has become a foundational skill for all business and technology managers.
 This course will explore the challenges of managing technology projects.
 The students will study and apply best practices in project management including planning, scheduling, and managing procurements, cost, quality and risk.

 This course presents the challenge of implementing technology in an organizational environment.
 Topics will include the principles of systems thinking, the process of transition at the individual and organizational level, and the dynamic nature of working in a distributed collaborative environment.
 You will propose a technology, assess an organization's readiness for change and develop a plan for addressing potential obstacles as part of a transition management plan.
 Rather than working independently, you will be placed in roles on a multi-functional implementation team and challenged to integrate your plans with your classmates' in a virtual environment.
 You will emerge from this course with an increased appreciation of the many factors that influence the success of technology adoption and the ability to collaborate as members of transition management teams to ensure successful implementations.
 Prerequisites: ITMGMT 500, 601 and 602.